 The final option for reform in the report is another surprise.
 The Law Commission suggests that the Government considers whether pension scheme members be periodically asked for their views on social investment and non-financial factors (i.e. ESG).
 That would be interesting, to put it mildly!

 UKSIF welcomes this report which echoes things our members have been asking for some years.
-The Government change the investment regulations and the FCA reflect ESG in its regulations with respect to IGCs and pension providers.
+The Government should change the investment regulations and the FCA should reflect ESG in its regulations with respect to IGCs and pension providers.

 The technical suggestions in social investment seem sensible and may increase the supply of investment opportunities.The suggestions with respect to liquidity are to be welcomed.
 Suggestions on scheme size and member views may be more contentious: investment shouldn’t necessarily be swayed by short-term swings in public opinion, and if pooled funds are big enough access to many asset classes should be possible for even smaller funds.